SyedThaseemuddin/reference_apps/README.md

 and basic development with the MPLAB® Harmony Graphics Suite, please see the gfx repo also on github.

-Refer to the following links for release notes, training materials, and interface reference information.
+Refer to the following links for release notes and reference application information.

 - [Release Notes](./release_notes.md)
 - [MPLAB® Harmony License](mplab_harmony_license.md)